anushka-srivastava22/fullstack-assignment/README.md

 arduino

-2. Create a virtual environment (optional but recommended): python -m venv venv source venv/bin/activate # For Linux/Mac, use venv\Scripts\activate for Windows
+2. Create a virtual environment in git bash terminal (optional but recommended):

+python -m venv venv

+source venv/bin/activate # For Linux/Mac, use venv\Scripts\activate for Windows

-3. Install dependencies:
+4. Install dependencies:
 pip install fastapi uvicorn databases[postgresql]

-4. Run the backend server:
+5. Run the backend server:
 uvicorn main:app --reload

-5. The backend will be accessible at `http://localhost:8000`
+6. The backend will be accessible at `http://localhost:8000`

 ### PostgreSQL Database